Elaine M. Chiu

 Professor Chiu is a cum laude graduate of Cornell University (A.B.
 1991) and Columbia University School of Law (J.D.
 1994) where she was a Senior Editor of the Columbia Law Review and a Harlan Fiske Stone Scholar.

-Professor Chiu teaches Introduction to Law, Criminal Law, Family Law, Comparative Criminal Law and a Contemporary Criminal Justice seminar.
+Professor Chiu teaches Introduction to Law, Criminal Law, Family Law, Comparative Criminal Law, the Contemporary Criminal Justice seminar and Perspectives on Justice.